Uber turnaround? Dara Khosrowshahi seems up to the task

 Dara Khosrowshahi has his work cut out for him.

-He'll most likely be the next Uber CEO and will be tasked with seeing the company though multiple lawsuits, turning a profit, repairing a fractured board of directors and more.
+He'll most likely be the next Uber CEO and will be tasked with seeing the company through multiple lawsuits, turning a profit, repairing a fractured board of directors and more.

 But most industry insiders agree that as a highly capable, neutral outsider, he's a good pick for the job.
 He's said to be a hard-nosed businessman with a stellar background in finance, management and leadership.
 He's been the CEO of travel site Expedia for the last 12 years and saw the company through several high-profile acquisitions and stock prices that tripled over the last few years.
 If anyone can turn Uber around, analysts say, it's Khosrowshahi.